puppetlabs/puppet-docs/source/puppet/4.3/deprecated_language.markdown

 If you set the `strict_variables` setting to true, Puppet will instead raise an error if you try to access an unassigned variable.

-#### In Puppet 5.0

-The `strict_variables` setting will be removed, and Puppet will always raise an error for accessing unassigned variables.

 #### Detecting and Updating

 Enable `strict_variables` on your Puppet master, run as normal for a while, and look for compilation errors.